pesemire/learning_proj_chat_bot/machine_learning_rnn.md

 6. Eventually, you tell the computer to stop guessing after many words, and you have successfully created your Deep Writing.

 ## Step 1: Download the code
+We are going to use code written by Sung Kim (who teaches computer science at HKUST). https://github.com/hunkim/word-rnn-tensorflow/branches (Download the code in our repository because I have done some modification in order to make it compatible with our setting up)

+## Step 2: Customize the text
+Find word-rnn-tensorflow-master > data > tinyshakespeare > input.txt.
+Then, delete all the text in the file, and replace it with the sample text that you want to use.

+The longer the sample text, the “better” the output will be.
+Of course, the longer the sample text, the longer it will take to train your model.

+Caution: don't make the sample text too long, it will take forever to run the program.

+## Step 3: Install Tensorflow
+TensorFlow is a machine learning library made by Google.
+We need to download it in order to run our code.
+Be sure to download tensorflow 1.0.
+Otherwise, the code won't work.

+Use this link to finish the installation: https://www.tensorflow.org/install/install_mac

+Caution: our code only work with MacOs, Be sure to satisfy all the requirements.

+FYI, I used native pip to download Tensorflow.

+## Step 4: Train the model
+**This step will take huge amount time to accomplish.
+Don't try this unless you are not going to use your Mac for the next 12 hours.
+During the training, make sure your computer is plugged in.
+It is worth mentionning that your Mac will be extremely slow at multitasking while trainning**

+``python
+cd directory_location_word_cnn #switch the directory to the folder of rnn model ``